 Under the Temporary COVID-19 legislation, provisions in the company's articles of association relating to physical board meetings are deemed inapplicable.

 Shareholder meetings of Dutch companies

 - The physical attendance of directors and officers of the company can be kept to a minimum: a chairperson and a secretary.
 In this respect, the chairperson of the meeting need not be the chairperson of the supervisory board and either of them can act as proxy holder for shareholders voting by proxy.
-The company's articles of association may impose further requirements such as the presence of directors, a quorum or further rules on the chairperson's role.
-In view of the current exceptional circumstances, we believe that certain rules regarding the physical attendance of directors and officers can be complied with by means of participation by telephone or video conference.
-It is even conceivable for the chairperson to preside over the AGM via electronic means of communication.
+Rules regarding the physical attendance of directors and officers can be complied with by means of participation by telephone or video conference.
+It is also conceivable for the chairperson to preside over the AGM via electronic means of communication.

-- Shareholders may be discouraged from physically attending the AGM, including by indicating that there will be no opportunity for social interaction (no lunch, drinks, etc.).
-It could be considered expressly indicating that the company strives to minimise physical attendance, in order to protect the health of all concerned.
+- Shareholders may be discouraged from physically attending the AGM, including by indicating that there will be no opportunity for social interaction (no lunch, drinks, etc.) and expressly indicating that the company strives to minimise physical attendance, in order to protect the health of all concerned.

 - Shareholders may be offered the opportunity to follow the meeting via a live webcast, possibly with a chat function so that they can ask questions and make comments.

 - Shareholders may be expressly requested to grant a proxy with voting instructions to an officer of the company or an independent third party (in writing or electronically through e-voting).
 Extending the time period within which proxies can be granted could be useful, provided sufficient time is left before the meeting to check and register the proxies.

 - Shareholders may be given the opportunity to ask questions in advance via email.